StevenBlack/vocab/million-dollar-words.md

 ### wanton
-No, not a soup.
 Unprovoked, unjustified and generally egregiously out of control.
-Nasty people act with wanton disregard for the feelings of others;
-rioters may act with wanton destructiveness, breaking windows and looting shops.

 ### warison
 A note sounded to start an attack.
-This can be a literal trumpet call or a figurative battle cry.
-"When they decided to take separate vacations, I knew that was the warison for the divorce that followed."

 ### Warnock's Dilemma